austral-electronics/ThunderballH7/README.md

 ### 3.3.
 Install Visual Studio Code <a name="vscode"></a>

-#### Setup vscode for flashing and debugging
+### 3.4.
+Install STM32 Tools <a name="st_tools"></a>

+### 3.5.
+Install the compilation toolchain <a name="toolchain"></a>
 1. Download GCC cross compiler: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm

+2. Unzip GCC cross compiler in a folder "toolchain" in the folder that contain the project folder.
+Take care replace space with '-' char in path directories

-2. Download make for windows (binary & depedencies): http://gnuwin32.sourceforge.net/packages/make.htm
+3. Download make for windows (binary & depedencies): http://gnuwin32.sourceforge.net/packages/make.htm

+4. Install make for windows somewhere and add the path of make to environment variables

+### 3.6.
+Install the debugger tool <a name="openocd"></a>
-3. Download OpenOCD:
+1. Download OpenOCD:
     https://gnutoolchains.com/arm-eabi/openocd/

-4. Unzip GCC cross compiler and OpenOCD in a folder "toolchain" in the folder that contain the project folder.
+2. Unzip OpenOCD in a folder "toolchain" in the folder that contain the project folder.
 Take care replace space with '-' char in path directories

-5. Install make for windows somewhere and add the path of make to environment variables
+### 3.7.
+Setup VsCode for the debugger <a name="setup"></a>
 6. If needed modify in the file c_cpp_properties.json the compilerPath
 7. If needed modify in the file launch.json the serverpath and gdbPath
 7. If needed modify in the makefile the openocd path and compiler path
 8. make or make FLASH=Y to compile project and deploy project in the target

-### 3.4.
-Install STM32 Tools <a name="st_tools"></a>
-### 3.5.
-Install the compilation toolchain <a name="toolchain"></a>
-### 3.6.
-Install the debugger tool <a name="openocd"></a>
 ### 4. EVALUATE THE AUTOTEST TEMPLATE <a name="test"></a>
 ### 4.1.
 Note and requirement <a name="note_autotest"></a>
 ### 4.2.
 Change the IP Address <a name="ip"></a>